modernserf/redux-builder/readme.md

 .select(...selectorPattern,(state, ...pattern) => selection)
 ```

-like combineReducers + delegates selection
+like combineReducers + delegates select
 ```js
 .children({ ...childReducers })
 ```

-what does this do when it failslets ? return initState? return prevState? throw error?
+what does this do when it fails ? return initState? return prevState? throw error?
 ```js
 .validate({ field: String, direction: t.oneOf(1, -1) })
 ```